Andy Warhol’s Ladies and Gentlemen

-The idea for the series came from Anselmino, a protegeé of Alexander Iolas, an art dealer who had previously commissioned from Warhol an edition of one hundred prints of his earlier Man Ray portrait.
-When Warhol went to Turin in Italy on an invitation to sign his prints, Anselmino suggested him to do a series on drag queens.
+The idea for the series came from Anselmino, a protegeé of Alexander Iolas, an art dealer who had previously commissioned from Warhol an edition of 100 prints of his earlier Man Ray portrait.
+When Warhol went to Turin in Italy on an invitation to sign his prints, Anselmino suggested to him to do a series on drag queens.

-The models could dress and pose whatever way they wanted.
-To make the portraits, Warhol followed his customary formula: first he took a Polaroid photo of the sitter, then silkscreened it onto a canvas, which was eventually covered with synthetic polymer brightly-coloured paints.
+The models could dress and pose in whatever way they wanted.
+To make the portraits, Warhol followed his customary formula: first, he took a Polaroid photo of the sitter, then silkscreened it onto a canvas.
+The canvas was eventually covered with brightly colored, synthetic polymer paints.
 What makes these portraits different from their later and high-paying models from the 1980s, the drag queens were unknown to the wider public and completely anonymous.

-The resulting portraits speak for the performative nature of the sitters: on one hand they are portrayed in a classical fashion, often at a three-quarter angle and gazing at the viewer with a variety of expressions, on the other, the bright paint applied in extremely dense brushstrokes exaggerates the heavily-lipsticked mouths and long artificial lashes – the masks that they’ve created for themselves.
+The resulting portraits speak for the performative nature of the sitters: on one hand, they are portrayed in a classical fashion, often at a three-quarter angle and gazing at the viewer with a variety of expressions.
+On the other hand, the bright paint applied in extremely dense brushstrokes exaggerates the heavily-lipsticked mouths and long artificial lashes – the masks that they’ve created for themselves.

-The series titled Ladies and Gentlemen, or the Drag Queen Paintings was first exhibited in the Italian city of Ferrara and reviewed by Italian filmmaker and poet Pier Paulo Pasolini, to whom the transvestite world was very familiar, and who was brutally murdered just one month after he had written this review.
+The series titled Ladies and Gentlemen, or the Drag Queen Paintings, was first exhibited in the Italian city of Ferrara and reviewed by Italian filmmaker and poet Pier Paulo Pasolini, to whom the trans women world was very familiar, and who was brutally murdered just one month after he had written this review.